kjolley/BIGSdb_documentation/data_query/0020_search_sequence_attributes.rst

 General (all loci) sequence attribute search
 ============================================
-To retrieve specific allele designations, click 'Sequence attribute search' on a sequence definition database contents page.
+To retrieve specific allele designations, click 'By specific criteria' in the 'Find alleles' section on a sequence definition database contents page.

 .. image:: /images/data_query/sequence_attributes.png